devdotcore/CityManager/README.md

   * City name and Country name are mandatory
   * Date should be less than current date
   * Rating should be between range 1-5
-  * Country name should be valid - API will check against restcountries api to validateOnce the validation is successfull. city details along with additional country parameters will be stored locally for a faster retreval.
+  * Country name should be valid - API will check against [Country Name](https://restcountries.eu/rest/v2/all?fields=name;) to validate.
+Once the validation is successful, city details along with additional country parameters will be stored in the DB for a faster retrieval.

 ```markdown
 POST /city/add